Roquefort Hazelnut Scones Recipe

 4 teaspoons baking powder

 1 cup plain yogurt

 1/4 cup milk (if you find buttermilk, use 1 1/4 cups, and skip both the yogurt and the milk)

 Preheat the oven to 375 degrees.

-Mix the first set of ingredients lightly with your fingers, until the mixture looks mealy. beat the yogurt, egg and dill with a fork, then add to the flour mixture, with the nuts, and mix until just combined (do not overmix or the mixture might toughen).
+Mix the first set of ingredients lightly with your fingers, making sure you break up the cheese and butter lumps as you go, until the mixture looks like coarse meal.
+In a separate bowl, beat the yogurt, milk, egg and dill with a fork, then add to the flour mixture, with the nuts, and mix until just combined (do not overmix or the mixture might toughen).

 Roll out the dough on a very lightly floured board to 1/2 inch thickness.
 Cut out with a 2-inch cookie cutter or a glass, or cut into wedges with a serrated knife.
 Transfer to cookie sheet lined with foil or parchment paper.
 Bake about 20 minutes, or 2-3 minutes longer, until lightly colored.
 Eat warm or at room temperature.